Message from the Chair

-Mr. Jeff Coleman (Chair)
+Jeff Coleman (Chair)

-Jeff is the owner of Patill/St James Insurance, a family-run insurance brokerage in the St James area.
-His history with The Grace is a long one.
+Jeff is the owner of Patill/St. James Insurance, a family-run insurance brokerage in the St. James area.
+His history with the Grace is a long one.
 Prior to his role as the Chair, he held the position of Vice Chair for 18 years and also served on the Salvation Army Grace Hospital Board of Management for 14 years.
 Jeff’s charitable involvement extends past the Grace and deep into the community where he is involved with several other fundraising groups.
 Recently, Jeff was appointed by Justice Minister Stan Struthers to serve as a member of the Insurance Council of Manitoba.

-Mrs. Doneta Brotchie (Vice-Chair/Secretary)
+Doneta Brotchie (Vice-Chair)

 Doneta is the Program Director for Leadership Winnipeg, an independent consultant and a former Senior Vice President and regional leader at CIBC.
 She is currently the Vice Chair of the Foundation.
-Through her company, Doneta has been the Project Director for CancerCare Manitoba’s Bears on Broadway initiative and Investors Group Canstruction Winnipeg.
+Through her company, Doneta was the Project Director for CancerCare Manitoba’s Bears on Broadway initiative and Investors Group Canstruction Winnipeg.
 Her community involvement extends far beyond this and includes the Province of Manitoba Economic Innovation and Technology Council, Winnipeg Art Gallery and many other local groups and charitable organizations.

-Mr. Keith Davidson (Treasurer)
+Keith Davidson (Treasurer)